SPRAYER CALIBRATION (siphoning bucket)

-Application distance from water faucet is limited.
+Application distance from the water faucet is limited.
 It is generally recommended that no more than 50 feet of garden hose be used with bucket sprayers; this, of course, limits their usefulness to a radius of 50 feet from the water faucet.

 Bucket sprayers are difficult to monitor.
-The bucket containing the product often is left unattended and out-of-sight while the user is spraying.
+The bucket containing the product often is left unattended and out of sight while the user is spraying.
 This poses a threat to small children and pets playing nearby and limits the applicator’s

 With siphoning bucket sprayers, a bucket is placed next to the water faucet and a siphoning device is positioned between the faucet and a garden hose.

 One end of the siphon is screwed directly onto the faucet, and the other is attached to the hose.
-A small rubber tube is attached to one side of the siphoning device and it’s free end placed in a bucket containing the pesticide mixed with a little water.
+A small rubber tube is attached to one side of the siphoning device and its free end placed in a bucket containing the pesticide mixed with a little water.

 As water flows through the siphoning device, it creates suction that pulls the product out of the bucket, through the tube and injects it into the stream of water moving through the garden hose.